thealmightygrant/sound_reactive_lights/README.md

 ## Thanks

 The original code was modified from a [tutorial](https://bochovj.wordpress.com/2013/09/14/lightbox-a-vj-oriented-leds-controller/) by Sario Salvi.
-This code had an Artistic License 2.0, which is reference below.
+This code had an Artistic License 2.0, which is referenced below.

 I combined this code with some original work from myself and some embedded wizardry from [this tutorial](http://vtchl.uiuc.edu/node/557) by Ven Te Chow Hydrosystems Lab at the University of Illinois.